mattua/HelloKafka/readme.md

 1) checkout git project - note this now includes the kafka installation

-2) in the bin folder inside the projecy - run the following commands in separate windows
+2) in the folder inside the projecy - run the following commands in separate windows

+DO NOT RUN FROM THE BIN FOLDER DIRECTLY

 bin/zookeeper-server-start.sh config/zookeeper.properties